sfriederichs/sfriederichs.github.io/_posts/2020-03-23-Business-Best-Practices.md

 ### Monthly Charity ###

 Any petty money collected in the office or business (say, from vending machines) should be donated to a charity.
-T The charity should be changed - perhaps monthly.
+The charity should be changed - perhaps monthly.
 The charity should be prominently displayed on your website and in the workplace.